Mineralised Tissue Research Group - MINTIG

 Each BSODR and PER meeting MINTIG award a prize to early stage researchers for the best research oral presentation.
 Sponsored by GSK, the £1,500 cash prize allows young researchers to visit another research laboratory in a different country, to expand their research experiences and collaborations.
-Past winners of this award are listed on the BSODR website under Awards and Prizes.
-Details of how to enter the prize are published with the respective meeting details.
+Past winners of this award are listed here.
+Details of how to enter the prize are published here.

 MINTIG IN EUROPE